This tax has a number of different names:

 Providers must apply emergency rate tax to any lump sum withdrawals from a pension plan unless:

 This means the majority of initial withdrawals are likely to be subject to emergency rate tax.
-It’s worth noting this is how PAYE operates and is not as a result of the pension freedoms.
+It’s worth noting this is how PAYE operates and is not because of the pension freedoms.

 The provider will therefore apply 1/12th of the personal allowance (£12,570 for 2021/22 to 2025/26 tax years) to the payment, and will assess the remaining payment against 1/12th of each of the income tax bands currently in force.

-Emergency rate tax is calculated on the UK tax rate not on different rates that may apply in Scotland or Wales.
-Though the refund for overpaid tax will be based on the actual tax due, which will depend on where your client is resident.
+Emergency rate tax is calculated on the UK tax rate; not on different rates that may apply in Scotland or Wales.
+Though the refund for overpaid tax is based on the actual tax due, which will depend on where the individual is resident.

 Fund value £100,000 – £25,000 tax-free and £75,000 taxable: